ber532k/mkpdf/docs.md

 Mkpdf allows you to specify an entire directory as input.
 In fact, if mkpdf is invoked without any file or directory name as input, it will default to using the current working directory.
-This directory must contain a file named toc.conf, which is used to point to other files and may optionally contain metadata blocks.
-Filenames are specified relative to the directory toc.conf is located in and must not contain whitespace.
-Comments can be included by prefixing lines or parts of lines with #.
-An example toc.conf could look like
+This directory must contain a file named `toc.conf`, which is used to point to other files and may optionally contain metadata blocks.
+Filenames are specified relative to the directory `toc.conf` is located in and must not contain whitespace.
+Comments can be included by prefixing lines or parts of lines with `#`.
+An example `toc.conf` could look like this:
-this:

 ```
 ---